Montreal streets pedestrian-only summer

 10 Montreal streets are going pedestrian-only this summer

 Montreal Mayor Valérie Plante has announced that 10 streets in the city will be pedestrian-only this summer.
-The city will provide $12-million in funding for the pedestrianization of Montreal commercial arteries over a three-year period.
+This follows city hall’s 2022 investment of $12-million for the pedestrianization of Montreal commercial arteries over a three-year period.

 10 pedestrian-only streets in Montreal summer